lvgl/lvgl/docs/details/widgets/button.rst

 Overview
 ********

-Buttons have no new features compared to the :ref:`Base object <lv_obj>`.
+Buttons have no new features compared to the :ref:`Base Widget <lv_obj>`.
 They are useful for semantic purposes and have slightly different default settings.

-Buttons, by default, differ from Base object in the following ways: - Not scrollable - Added to the default group - Default height and width set to :cpp:enumerator:`LV_SIZE_CONTENT`
+Buttons, by default, differ from Base Widget in the following ways: - Not scrollable - Added to the default group - Default height and width set to :cpp:enumerator:`LV_SIZE_CONTENT`